leinson/where-we-dine/README.md

     - password: `test123`
 - Refresh the page if you get "Internal server error" when you open the link
 - If fly.io for some other reason does not work, you can test the application locally on your computer.
 Instructions are at the bottom of the README.
+- /9.3.2023 **NOTE:** After the deadline, I noticed that the search functionality filters that work perfectly on my computer, does not work without logging in on other computers/devices.
+To test the functionality, please log in.
+I will update this to a functioning version after this project is scored and reviewed.

 ## Features